benwzj/benwzj.github.io/_posts/2023-10-14-network-permance.md

 - Time.
 How long the request took.
 - Waterfall.
 A graphical representation of the different stages of the request.
 Hover over a Waterfall to see a breakdown.

+You can display more columes, like Protocol, domain, etc.

 ### Some tips

 - Simulate a slower network connection
 By throttling the page you can get a better idea of how long a page takes to load on a mobile device.
 Find the Throttling menu,(it is No Throttling by default)